chainguard-dev/edu/content/chainguard/chainguard-enforce/sboms/sboms-in-enforce/index.md

 SBOMs are essentially files consisting of raw JSON data.
 When Chainguard Enforce "ingests" an SBOM, it's converting its JSON structure into structured data that can be queried within a database.
 This allows Chainguard to retrieve key information about an SBOM, like the packages contained within it, their versions, and their license details.

 Any time you run a workload in a supported Container Runtime (including EKS, GKE, and Cloud Run) monitored by Chainguard Enforce, it will first check if there are already SBOMs included in the workload’s container images.
-We support both signed SBOMs (for example, an SBOM uploaded by `cosign attest` as an in-toto attestation) as well as unsigned SBOM (such as an SBOM uploaded by `cosign attach sbom`).
+We support both signed SBOMs (for example, an SBOM uploaded by `cosign attest` as an in-toto attestation) as well as unsigned SBOM (for example, an SBOM uploaded by `cosign attach sbom`).
 Chainguard Enforce supports both the SPDX and Cyclone DX SBOM schemas, meaning that SBOMs must conform to these standards in order for Enforce to ingest them.

 ## SBOM Generation in Chainguard Enforce